 - Over time, we may discover other areas that are related to the discussion of biblical equality, but not outlined in these examples.
 You are free to evaluate these resources to determine if they would aid the discussion.
 Examples:

 - A Little Handbook for Preachers by Mary S. Hulst

 - Finding Their Voices: Sermons by Women in the Church of Christ by D’esta Love

 - Accepted in the Beloved: A Devotional Bible Study for Women on Finding Healing and Wholeness in God's Love by Leslie Ann McKinney

-CBE will also evaluate resources based on cost, availability, appeal, and other factors to determine if a book should be carried.
-And, while we highly value reviewer input, whether or not to include a resource in CBE's bookstore is entirely up to CBE's discretion.
+CBE also evaluates books based on cost, availability, appeal, and other factors to determine if it should be carried.
+And, while we highly value reviewer input, including a book in our bookstore is entirely up to CBE's discretion.